Jarnomer/pipex-error-tester/README.md

 ## 📝 Overview

 The pipex tester is a comprehensive testing framework designed to thoroughly validate your pipex implementation.
-It focuses on error handling:
+It focuses on:

 - **Error handling**: Validates proper responses to invalid inputs, file permissions, and command errors
 - **Functionality**: Tests the core pipeline and redirection capabilities